 - Keep your BNPL spending under 10% of your monthly take-home pay

 If you find yourself using BNPL routinely for groceries, rent, or other essentials, that's a cash-flow stress signal.
 The fix isn't more BNPL, it's an emergency cushion plus a credit-builder card you use for everyday spending.
+For the specific case of using BNPL for food, see our take on BNPL for groceries.

 When BNPL for Bad Credit Doesn't Make Sense